milesmiles902/Applied_Math/README.md

 Pattern_Recognition_and_Machine_Learning

-My first attempt at problem sets from an entire book.
+My first attempt at completing a book of problem sets.

-Incomplete Problems:
+Incomplete:

 &nbsp;Chapter 6 - 6, 9, 25